Best DeFi Apps to Watch in 2025

 What Is “Real Yield” DeFi?

-In 2020‑22 many DeFi farms paid inflated APR via token emissions.
-Real yield flips the script: rewards come from protocol revenue (fees, MEV, restaking) rather than printing new tokens.
-This makes APY more sustainable and attractive for risk‑adjusted portfolios.
+In 2020‑22, many DeFi farms paid inflated APR via token emissions.
+Real yield flips the script: rewards come from protocol revenue (fees, MEV, restaking) instead of printing new tokens.
+This model offers more sustainable, risk‑adjusted returns for portfolios.

 Methodology for This List

-- Revenue backed by on‑chain fees (swap, borrowing, restaking).
+- Revenue backed by on‑chain fees (swaps, borrowing, restaking).

-- Roadmap activity and active GitHub commits in 2024‑Q4.
+- Active roadmap and GitHub commits in late 2024.

-- Multi‑chain or Layer‑2 migration plan to cut gas costs.
+- Layer‑2 or multi‑chain migration to reduce gas fees.

 Protocol Snapshot (April 2025)